nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* After user enters the command, the window will show a confirmation popout, click 'OK' to continue, 'cancel' to abort the deletion.
+* There is a confirmation popout after the user enters the command but before the delete is actually done. click `OK` to continue or `Cancel` to abort the deletion.

 ![delete popout](images/deleteConfirmation.png)

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find Betsy` command.

 ### Clearing all entries : `clear`